FAQ

 +

-Ideally 8–12 months before your intended start date.
-For a September 2026 intake, that means starting between October 2025 and January 2026.
+Ideally 8 to 12 months before your intended start date.
 Scholarship deadlines (especially Stipendium Hungaricum and DAAD) require an even earlier start.

 Category 03